Prerequisites: Linux, Python 3.7+,

 detects the distro (

-aptvsdnf) and architecture;on RHEL/Rocky/Alma, enables EPEL + CRB first (mercurial, ninja-build, pipx and the
+aptvsdnf) and the architecture.on RHEL/Rocky/Alma, enables EPEL + CRB first (mercurial, ninja-build, pipx and the

--devel/-staticpackages live there, anddnfcannot pull from a repo it enables in the same transaction);pulls the matching package (
+-devel/-staticpackages live there, anddnfcannot pull from a repo that it enables in the same transaction).pulls the matching package (

-.deb/.rpm) from the latest GitHub Release and installs it so dependencies resolve cleanly;then installs the full developer toolchain (git, mercurial, clang, gcc, cmake, ninja, wget, pipx, …) so the box can build yunos right away.
-No prompts, no stops — it runs straight through; pass
+.deb/.rpm) from the latest GitHub Release and installs it so that the dependencies resolve cleanly.then installs the full developer toolchain (git, mercurial, clang, gcc, cmake, ninja, wget, pipx, …) so the box can build yunos right away.
+No prompts and no stops.
+It runs from start to end.
+Pass

 --runtime-only(… | sudo sh -s -- --runtime-only) to skip the toolchain on a pure deployment box.